Find a courseExpand

 Questions about fees?

 The full-time fees quoted are for the taught Year 1.
-Fees will be charged for the placement year in Year 2 and are available on request from email@example.com in May 2020.
+Fees will be charged for the placement year in Year 2 and are available on request from email@example.com.

 Financial support and scholarships